Work

 2/2013 – 6/2014

 As Director of Learning Environments: Led, developed, and managed the new Learning Environments unit.
-Responsible for vision and strategic operations, change management, policy and program development, and oversight of operations, personnel, budget.
+Responsible for vision and strategic operations, change management, and policy and program development.
 Learning Environments was comprised of Academic Programing, Access Services, Community Engagement, Learning Spaces, Online Learning, Reference, and Roving Services.
-Managed physical space and provided mechanisms and opportunities for feedback from students, faculty, and Libraries employees on space development.
+Managed physical space and solicited feedback from students, faculty, and Libraries employees on space development.
 Defined the University Libraries’ role as a learning environment, built continuity between physical and virtual interactions and services, and facilitated physical and digital space improvements.

 As Associate Director of Learning and Outreach: Led and supported numerous learning, outreach, and engagement initiatives.
-Operationalized the vision developed within the unit through collaborations across campus and via inter-departmental teams.
-Partnered with Student Affairs to integrate the Libraries into their Unconference.
-Designed and built an outreach unit to communicate the new role of the Libraries to the campus and external community.
+Operationalized the unit’s vision through collaborations across campus and through inter-departmental teams.
+Partnered with Student Affairs.
+Designed and built an outreach unit to communicate the evolving role of the Libraries to the campus and external community.

-• Worked closely with Dean and Associate Dean to create and execute a strategic vision that reimagined the role of the University Libraries.
-Worked with the Associate Dean for Learning and the Assistant Director for Learning Services to create and execute vision, mission, and measurable goals for the new Learning Division of the University Libraries.
+• Worked closely with Dean and Associate Dean to create and execute a strategic vision, mission, and measurable goals that reimagined the role of the University Libraries.

 • Led the Learning Environments leadership group to evolve circulation, reference, roving, and other departmental services based on contemporary practices and faculty, students, and staff needs and desires.
 Supervised student internship on library spaces.
 Co-led two classroom renovations.